Clear Search

 At any stage of treatment and thrivership, your support network of friends and family—or a support group of fellow thrivers—can be an important source of comfort.
 While, generally, you will stop seeing your breast cancer care team on a regular basis after treatment, that does not mean you cannot go to them if you are having any lingering symptoms, including long-term psychological ones.

 Neuropathy, discomfort caused by damage to the nerves, most commonly occurs after chemotherapy and typically affects the hands and feet.
-This can present as a numbness or pain, increased sensitivity to hot or cold temperatures, or muscle weakness in the hands and feet.
+It can present as a numbness or pain, increased sensitivity to hot or cold temperatures, or muscle weakness in the hands and feet.
 For some people, the symptoms go away with the conclusion of therapy.
 For others, it can be severe and may not go away completely.

 Thinning hair or loss of hair, also known as alopecia, can occur with certain types of chemo- and radiation therapy, as well as hormonal, targeted, or immune therapies.
 For many, hair loss is temporary.
 But, whether mild or severe, it can be traumatic, especially for women.
 To prepare, talk to your doctor about if, when, and to what degree your treatment strategy can cause hair loss and if there are options to potentially stave off loss, like cold capping (scalp hypothermia).